maxinebaghdadi/Wine-Predictions/index.md

 This paper created two models.
 The first took used the Bag of Words model to predict the variety of wine based on its description.
 The second took price and variety to predict its country of origin.
 While there Bag of Words model ran successfully, there are different models we are seeking to implement in the future.

 The first is the BERT model.
 The BERT Model is a state-of-the-art natural language processor recently developed by researchers at [Google AI Language](https://arxiv.org/pdf/1810.04805.pdf).
 Past models looked at a text sequence from left to right or combined left-to-right and right-to-left training, BERT, on the other hand, implements bidirectional training of a Transformer and thus has a deeper flow and language context than single-direction models.
 It is largely applied in classification tasks (including sentiment analyses), question answering tasks and named entity recognition (NER).
-Fundamentally this transformer includes two mechanisms: an encoder that reads the text input and a decoder that produces a prediction for task.
+Fundamentally, this transformer includes two mechanisms: an encoder that reads the text input and a decoder that produces a prediction for task.

 BERT uses two training strategies:
   1. Masked LM: 15% of the words in a sequence fed into BERT are replaced with a Mask token.
 The model predicts the original value of the masked words based on the context of the non-masked.
 Its loss function only considers the prediction of the masked values.
   2. Next Sentence Prediction: 50% of inputs are a pair in which the second sentence is a subsequent sentence in the original and the other 50% is where random sentences from the text are chosen as the second sentence.
 This trains the model to disconnect the random sentence from the first.

 The second is the Word2Vec instead of Bag of Words.
 Word2Vec is another technique for natural language processing.
 This algorithm uses a shallow two layer neural network model to learn word associations from a large structure of texts.
-The way that the algorithm works is that Word2vec represents each distinct word with a particular vector and produces a vector space that is typically several hundreds of dimensions.
+The way that the algorithm works is that Word2Vec represents each distinct word with a particular vector and produces a vector space that is typically several hundreds of dimensions.
 The way that the words are placed in the vector space are based on how sematantically related they are to each other.

 # Acknowledgements & References